mnemnion/orb/doc/md/notes/compiler.md

 this journey I wanted to use fossil-scm as a library, and I still think that's about the best way to do things, but it's not practical for now, given the resources I have available.

+I currently have a split between fossil and git repos, and I'd like to continue using ``fossil``.
+This would require a ``libfossil``, which I doubt I'll have the time to write personally but I can direct any curious and interested parties at an incomplete and out of date version of this library.

 What _is_ practical is to solve my case of dependency hell, and get to where